vboyev-MSFT/defender-docs/defender-endpoint/attack-surface-reduction-rules-reference.md

 ### Block credential stealing from the Windows local security authority subsystem

 > [!NOTE]
-> If you have [LSA protection](/windows-server/security/credentials-protection-and-management/configuring-additional-lsa-protection) enabled and [Credential Guard](/windows/security/identity-protection/credential-guard) enabled, this attack surface reduction rule is not required.
+> If you have [LSA protection](/windows-server/security/credentials-protection-and-management/configuring-additional-lsa-protection) enabled, this attack surface reduction rule is not required.
+For a more secure posture, we also recommend enabling [Credential Guard](/windows/security/identity-protection/credential-guard) with the LSA protection.

 This rule helps prevent credential stealing by locking down Local Security Authority Subsystem Service (LSASS).